Nenno18/SixWordStory/README.md

 *  `main` is the beginning layout, the most simple layout with autolayout constraints.

 *  `autolayout` contains changes to illustrate how we would make sure this layout looks good on multiple orientations and multiple devices.
+*  `animate` includes the autolayout changes and also adds outlets in our `ViewController.swift` so we can animate the UI elements.